Image Editor Settings

 The digiKam Default File Save Configuration Page

-With PNG compression option, you can reduce PNG image files size.
+The PNG compression option reduces PNG image file size.
 This operation does not reduce image quality because PNG uses a lossless algorithm.
 The only effect is that image data needs more time to compress/decompress.
 If you have a fast computer you can change this value to use a high compression factor (1: low compression / 9: high compression), and metadata is supported.

-With Compress TIFF option, you can toggle to use Deflate compression algorithm with TIFF image files.
+The Compress TIFF option controls the use of the Deflate compression algorithm with TIFF image files.
 This will reduce TIFF image files sizes.
 It has no image quality effect because Deflate is a lossless algorithm and metadata is supported.

-With the LossLess JPEG 2000 files option allows for lossless storage, or, if the lossy options is selected, even then the quality for comparative files size is much better than normal JPEG, and metadata is supported.
+The LossLess JPEG 2000 option allows for lossless storage, or lossy storage if disabled.
+The quality of lossy storage is much better than normal JPEG for comparative file sizes, and metadata is supported.

-With the LossLess PGF files option allows for lossless storage, or, if the lossy options is selected, even then the quality for comparative files size is much better than normal JPEG-2000 and very fast to process encoding, decoding and metadata is supported.
+The LossLess PGF files option allows for lossless storage, or lossy storage if disabled.
+The quality of lossy storage is much better than normal JPEG-2000 for comparative file sizes, the encoding/decoding process is very fast, and metadata is supported.

-With the LossLess HEIF files option allows for lossless storage, or, if the lossy options is selected, even then the quality for comparative files size is much better than normal JPEG-2000, but it slower to encode and decode and it supports only 8-12 bits colors depth.
-This image format dedicated to replace JPEG on smartphones, not all metadata is supported.
+The LossLess HEIF files option allows for lossless storage, or lossy storage if disabled.
+The quality of lossy storage is much better than normal JPEG-2000 for comparative file sizes, but it is slower to encode and decode, and it supports only 8-12 bit color depth.
+This image format is designed to replace JPEG on smartphones.
+Not all metadata is supported.

-With the LossLess WEBP files option allows for lossless storage, or, if the lossy options is selected, even then the quality for comparative files size is much better than normal JPEG-2000, but it only support 8 bits colors depth.
-This image format dedicated to replace PNG and JPEG on the Internet, not all metadata is supported.
+The LossLess WEBP files option allows for lossless storage, or lossy storage if disabled.
+The quality of lossy storage is much better than normal JPEG-2000 for comparative file sizes, but it only supports 8-bit color depth.
+This image format is designed to replacing PNG and JPEG on the Internet.
+Not all metadata is supported.

-With the LossLess AVIF files option allows for lossless storage, or, if the lossy options is selected, even then the quality for comparative files size is much better than normal JPEG-2000, but it slower to encode and decode and it support only 8-12 bits colors depth.
-This image format dedicated to be a concurrent of HEIF, not all metadata is supported.
+The LossLess AVIF files option allows for lossless storage, or lossy storage if disabled.
+The quality of lossy storage is much better than normal JPEG-2000 for comparative file sizes, but it is slower to encode and decode and it supports only 8-12 bit color depth.
+This image format dedicated to be concurrent with HEIF.
+Not all metadata is supported.

-When the option Show Settings Dialog when Saving Image Files is checked, digiKam will show a dialog where settings can be changed when saving image files, else default settings are used when saving image files.
+When the option Show Settings Dialog when Saving Image Files is checked, digiKam will show a dialog where settings can be changed when saving image files.
+Otherwise, default settings are used when saving image files.

 RAW Behavior